koobind/koobind/docs/usage.md

 jsmith   100001   devs
 ```

-(If a user was previously logged, a logout is performed)
+(If a user was previously logged, a logout is performed by the `koo login` subcommand)

 One can also provide credential on the command line: